basilisp-lang/basilisp/docs/pyinterop.rst

 .. warning::

-   With the ``:apply`` strategy, the Basilisp compiler cannot verify that the number of positional arguments matches the number defined on the receiving function.
+   With the ``:apply`` strategy, the Basilisp compiler cannot verify that the number of positional arguments matches the number defined on the receiving function, so use this strategy with caution.

 .. code-block:: clojure